 Find Helpful Answers to Commonly Asked Questions From the Community

-We receive grants from the Legal Services Corporation and Congress and other national and local grants.
-For example, our HelpUSA grant provides assistance to veterans in the Las Vegas Valley.
+We receive funding from the Legal Services Corporation and other national and local grants.

 We generally help low income individuals with civil legal issues.
 We do not help with criminal issues, although we help seal criminal records.
 Generally, you must not have enough money to afford an attorney.
 Finally, you must be here in the United States legally, either a United States Citizen or documented immigrant.
 We also help undocumented immigrants who have been victims of crime or human trafficking or victims of domestic violence.